How to Replace the Engine Air Filter on a 2016 Nissan Altima (DIY Guide)

 - Engine air filter - Qty: 1

-- Park on level ground and shift to Park.
+- Park on level ground and turn the engine OFF.

 Follow these steps in order:

-- Use a flashlight to find the air box near the front/side of the engine bay, attached to a large plastic intake tube.
+- Use a flashlight to find the air box lid seam and the retaining clips.

-- Open all latches so the lid can lift enough to remove the filter.
+- Lift the air box lid just enough to remove the filter.
+Don’t yank on the intake tube.

 Step 3: Remove the old air filter